sassbreak/sassbreak.github.io/_posts/2015-04-15-ruby-sass-libsass-differences.md

 ###The future of LibSass looks promising!
 The good news is that LibSass will soon catch up to Ruby Sass.
 The upcoming release of LibSass 3.2 will have support for `@at-root`, `@error`, `@media` and `@keyframes` directive bubbling, and [lots more](https://github.com/sass/libsass/releases/tag/3.2.0-beta.1).

 In fact, Ruby Sass will not release any new features until LibSass catches up.
 Once it does, there will be feature parity between the two moving forward.
-So soon, we'll have the blazing speed of LibSass with all the features of Ruby Sass!
+Soon we'll have the blazing speed of LibSass with all the features of Ruby Sass!

 For a quick way of testing Ruby Sass features against LibSass, check out [SassMeister](http://sassmeister.com/).